openstack/watcher/doc/source/deploy/virtualenv.rst

     # The RabbitMQ virtual host (string value)
     #rabbit_virtual_host=/

 #.
-Configure the Watcher Service to use these credentials with the Identity Service.
+Configure the Watcher Service to use these credentials with the Identity

-   Replace IDENTITY_IP with the address of the Keystone Identity server, KEYSTONE_SERVICE_PROJECT_NAME by the Keystone service project name, and WATCHER_PASSWORD with the password you chose for the ``watcher`` user in the Identity Service::
+   Service.
+Replace IDENTITY_IP with the IP of the Identity server, and replace WATCHER_PASSWORD with the password you chose for the ``watcher`` user in the Identity Service::

     [DEFAULT]